 Student Affairs Information

-Offices within the Student Affairs Division include Athletics, Campus Recreation, Counseling and Psychological Services, Dining, Fraternity and Sorority Life, Lawrence A. Dowdy Multicultural Center, LGBTQA Services, New Student Programs, Off-Campus and Commuter Services, Residence Life and Housing Services, Service-Learning and Volunteer Programs, Student Assistance, Student Conduct, Student Health Center, Student Leadership and Involvement, Sykes Student Union, Twardowski Career Development Center, Center for Women and Gender Equity, and Wellness Promotion.
+Offices within the Student Affairs Division include Athletics, Campus Recreation, Counseling and Psychological Services, Dining, Fraternity and Sorority Life, Lawrence A. Dowdy Multicultural Center, LGBTQA Services, New Student Programs, Off Campus and Commuter Services, Residence Life and Housing Services, Service-Learning and Volunteer Programs, Student Activities, Student Assistance, Student Conduct, Student Health Center, Student Leadership and Involvement, Sykes Student Union, Twardowski Career Development Center, Center for Women and Gender Equity, and Wellness Promotion.

 The administration believes that students should share the responsibility for governing their community and should have a voice in shaping the objectives of the University.
 Through a democratically constructed student government and committee structure, the administration, faculty, and student body seek to work together on behalf of the general welfare of the University.